Supervisor: Professor Neil Coulson

 What will happen if I don’t want to carry on with the study?

 If you decide at any point that you no longer want to take part in the study, you are free to withdraw at any time.
 That means you can exit the study at any point while completing the questionnaire and your data will not be saved anywhere.
 For this reason, we also ask that you press “Complete survey” at the end if you would like to participate.
 It is your right as a participant to withdraw at any time without giving a reason to do so.
 If you would like to withdraw after completing the questionnaire you can email the researcher and using your unique code, we will delete your data.
-Unless the data has already been analysed, which will occur in July.
+Unless the data has already been analysed, which will occur in January 2020.
 It is therefore important that you keep your unique code after completing the study, as this will be the only way to link you to your records.
-However, this will only be possible until July or at the latest the first of August 2019.
+However, this will only be possible until January 2020.
 Depending on when the data is analysed.
 Finally, if you decide to withdraw, you will also be withdrawn from the price draw.

 What will happen to the results of the research study?